Slovak Republic country brief

 Slovaks constitute a relatively small ethnic group in Australia.
 Based on Australian Bureau of Statistics 2011 Census data there are 4,990 Slovak speakers in Australia and over 10,000 people who identify as having Slovak heritage.
 The largest Slovak communities are in Melbourne and Sydney.
 The first naturalised Australian citizen was a person of Slovak heritage, and was naturalised in a ceremony held in Canberra on 3 February 1949.
 Gosford in New South Wales has had a sister city relationship with historic Nitra in the Slovak Republic since 1988.

 In recognition of these strong people-to-people links, Australia and the Slovak Republic signed a social security agreement, which started on 1 January 2012.
-The Agreement enables former Australian residents living in the Slovak Republic to claim the Australian Age Pension, and assists people in both countries to qualify for it.
-More information is available at www.fahcsia.gov.au.
+Australia’s economic relations with the Slovak Republic are facilitated by a bilateral Double Taxation Agreement.

 Over 2,600 Slovaks have travelled annually to Australia since 2009.
 The Australian Migration Program has facilitated annually around 140 family and skill visas during this period.
-A particularly positive aspect of the relationship between Australia and the Slovak Republic is the number of young Slovaks who study in Australia - 634 student visas were issued to Slovak nationals for 2011-12.
-In 2012, it was announced that Australia would commence negotiations with the Slovak Republic on a Work and Holiday Visa Arrangement.
-Once agreed and implemented, such an Arrangement would allow young Slovak and Australian citizens the opportunity to stay up to 12 months in the partner country and engage in short-term work and study during this time.
+A particularly positive aspect of the relationship between Australia and the Slovak Republic is the number of young Slovaks who study in Australia—634 student visas were issued to Slovak nationals for 2011-12.

 High level visits